 Most of these engravings are fairly distinct.

-Nearby is another cluster of engravings: “two small figures of men, sixteen feet apart, and near one is a large fish, and extending in an arched line over the fish is a string of nine small animals, evidently rabbits, and forty feet to the northward is a large kangaroo” (Campbell).
+Nearby is the second and more well-known cluster of engravings (McCarthy Group 179 Series 1 / Campbell Plate 28 Fig 3): “two small figures of men, sixteen feet apart, and near one is a large fish, and extending in an arched line over the fish is a string of nine small animals, evidently rabbits, and forty feet to the northward is a large kangaroo” (Campbell).